Harvey Karman: "Super coils"

 Karman also developed the "super coil" abortion technique, which he believed would enable lay practitioners to perform second-trimester abortions with little training or equipment.
 The coils were inserted into the uterus, where they caused irritation leading to the expulsion of the fetus.
 The first trial of the super coil method was on Bangladeshi rape victims under the sponsorship of the International Planned Parenthood Federation.
 These generally resulted in high rates of injury to the patient.

 One trial of the super coil method took place in Philadelphia, Pennsylvania, on May 13 and 14, 1972.
-Fifteen women in their second trimester traveled from Chicago to Philadelphia, where Dr. Kermit Gosnell — later convicted as a serial killer for infantacide and manslaughter as well as federal drug charges for operating a lucrative "pill mill" — used Karman's method to perform their abortions.
+Fifteen women in their second trimester traveled from Chicago to Philadelphia, where Dr. Kermit Gosnell — later convicted as a serial killer for infanticide and manslaughter as well as federal drug charges for operating a lucrative "pill mill" — used Karman's method to perform their abortions.
 A public television crew from a station in New York City filmed the procedures at Karman's invitation.
 Nine of the fifteen had complications, three of those with major complications.